joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-12-17-christmas-gift-game.md

 ## Solution

 This problem is hard because connections formed by early draws influence the potential pairs for later draws.

-Things are easier if we work in the ensemble of all possible series of draws.
+Things are simpler if we work in the ensemble of all possible series of draws.

 <!-- I'm going to make the simplifying assumption that each pair is independent.  -->

-From this perspective, each round of $n$ people is $\frac12n$ potential pairs.
+From this perspective, each round of $n$ people consists of $\frac12n$ independent potential pairs.
 To find the expected number of pairs formed in a round, we can calculate the probability that any given pair forms successfully and multiply it by the number of possible pairs.

 First of all, with two players, the expected number of pairs formed is $P_2 = \frac12.$ Either the first person picks the other person's name, or they don't.